 This increase in cardiovascular output means more oxygen-laden and nutrient-rich blood gets pumped around your body and to your muscles, providing them with what they need to contract and function safely and effectively.
 It also removes the waste products of energy production.
 This activity also raises your body temperature slightly and warms up your muscles and joints.

-From research on the optimal warm-up time for athletes, it is suggested that warm-up take 15–20 minutes.
+Research on the optimal warm-up time for athletes suggests that warm-up take 15–20 minutes.
 For amateur athletes and those getting back into exercise who are time-poor, 5–10 minutes is usually sufficient.
 Warm-ups should initially focus on whole body cardiovascular output and larger muscle groups.
 They should also be relative to your fitness level.
 For example:

 - If warming up for a brisk walk, begin with 5–10 minutes of slow walking.